 It’s 10pm, date night is winding down and you’re hungry but definitely don’t want to put forth the effort cooking requires.
-Yet you want something tastier than a late night cheeseburger from a fast food drive through.
-Lucky for you and yours, a handful of date night-worthy Orlando restaurants have extended their happy hour offerings until well after the sun goes down.
+Yet you want something tastier than a late night cheeseburger from a fast food drive-thru.
+Lucky for you, a handful of date night-worthy Orlando restaurants have extended happy hour offerings until well after the sun goes down.
 So the next time those late night hunger pangs arrive, make a date at one of these late night happy hours in Orlando.

 When: Daily from 11pm-1am (regular hours 4-6pm daily)

 What: 1/2 off all wines by the glass, red, white, and sparkling sangria, draft beer, well cocktails, daily selection of $5 tapas.

 Whenever I ask around for Orlando happy hour recommendations, Santiago’s Bodega is always mentioned, without fail.
 Located in Ivanhoe Village (there’s also an Altamonte Springs location), Santiago’s specializes in shareable tapas.
 True, you could visit during the daytime, but consider opting for the lively late night affair from 11pm-1am.
 Specials include a selection of $5 tapas plus half off select drinks.

 FYI, late night happy hour is served at the Altamonte Springs location Friday-Saturday from 10pm-midnight.

 When: Monday to Thursday from 11pm-1am (regular hours are Monday to Thursday from 5pm-6:30pm).

 What: $6 cocktails, wine and beer specials (prices may vary).